We love a sweatshirt. We’ve designed a few over the years (Rainbow, Apollon, Apollon pour hommes, Zèbre, Lion, Patricia…) and sewn even more of them…

 4. Add ruffles

-Once you know how to cut your Apollon to add a geometrical shape, you can easily add a ruffled band.
-Or even add some ruffles at the shoulder seams.
+Now that you know how to cut your pattern to add a geometrical shape, you can easily add a ruffled band.

 @zakadit added some ruffles to this sweatshirt and then gifted it to his little sister